WTIM

 WTIM (870 AM) is a radio station licensed to Assumption, Illinois, United States.
-The station broadcasts a news-talk format, and is currently owned by Randal Miller through licensee Kaskaskia Broadcasting, Inc. WTIM is also heard in Taylorville, Illinois through a translator on 96.1 FM.
+The station broadcasts a news-talk format, and is currently owned by Randal Miller, through licensee Miller Communications, Inc. WTIM is also heard in Taylorville, Illinois through a translator on 96.1 FM.

 WWL in New Orleans is the dominant Class A station on 870 AM.
 WTIM must leave the air from sunset to sunrise to protect the nighttime Skywave signal of WWL.